paakmau/Melon/README.md

 # Melon

-Melon is cross-platform data-driven game engine written in C++.
+A cross-platform data-driven game engine written in C++.

 **Data Driven**.
 Melon implement an Entity Component System (ECS) framework, which is massively multi-threaded and cache-friendly.